 When you divorce, all the matrimonial assets are divided equally.
 We all know that a diamond ring will not be cut in half to share the two parts equally because that would destroy the ring and render its value worthless.
 Therefore, the courts need to know what your ring would be worth if you sold it on the day of your divorce.
 Like an estate appraisal, the court needs the Fair Market Value of the ring.
 Fair market value is not as low as the price you might get in a quick liquidation, but it is not as high as what you would pay for a comparable new ring at a jewellery store.

-See a qualified jewellery appraiser and have your jewellery appraised professionally.
 The better the credentials of the jewellery appraiser, the more likely the evaluation will hold up if challenged in a court of law.